 The recreation of an Old California-style working rancho has 18 structures on over 2,538 acres.
 In 1977, the City of Carlsbad acquired a 10.5-acre remnant that contained and protected the most critical original buildings, and today it stands as an amazing educational and recreational resource.
 Address: 6200 Flying Leo Carrillo Ln, Carlsbad, CA 92009

 Each year the Armstrong Garden lets people walk through their flower fields for a small fee.
 It’s well worth the money to see all the beautiful flowers.
 Rows and rows of different color ranunculus’.
 You can also take a vintage tractor ride around the field if you’re not up for walking, and they also have a play area for kids and a maze garden.
 The best time to visit is late March to early April.

 Located in Nearby Oceanside Mission, San Luis Rey was constructed in 1798 as the 18th in the 21 California mission’s chain; this historic site was restored from the ground up, rising from a state of near ruin.

 The self-guided tour of the mission takes guests on a wondrous journey through early California that begins with exhibits in the main hall of the local Indian culture through the arrival of the Spanish Franciscan Missionaries and the early stages of the mission settlement.

-If you visit on a hot day consider upgrading to a ticket that includes LEGOLAND Water Park with admission.
-If it’s a little bit overcast, there is Sea Life Aquarium a cool kid-sized aquarium away from the elements.
+If you visit on a hot day, consider upgrading to a ticket that includes LEGOLAND Water Park with admission.
+If it’s a little bit overcast, Sea Life Aquarium is a cool kid-sized aquarium away from the elements.

 Tamarack State Beach